 \subsection{Oligarchy under PI-weak IIA}

 \OligarchyTheorem* \begin{proof} Campbell and Kelly \citeyearpar{Campbell2000} show that if $f$ satisfies the hypothesis of the theorem, then (i) any coalition that is almost weakly decisive on some $x,y$ is weakly decisive\footnote{Recall that a coalition $C\subseteq V$ is \textit{weakly decisive} (resp.~\textit{almost weakly decisive}) \textit{with respect to $f$} if for every profile $\mathbf{R}$ and $x,y\in X$, if $xP(\mathbf{R}_i)y$ for all $i\in C$ (resp.~and $yP(\mathbf{R}_j)x$ for all $j\in V\setminus C$), then $xf(\mathbf{R})y$.} (Lemmas 1 and 2 in \citealt{Campbell2000}, which do not use completeness of $f$), and (ii) the family of weakly decisive coalitions is closed under intersection (see the second paragraph of the proof of Lemma 3 in \citealt{Campbell2000}, which does not use completeness of $f$).
+The family of weakly decisive coalitions is also nonempty by Pareto.
 Let $C$ be the intersection of all weakly decisive coalitions, so $C$ is the smallest weakly decisive coalition.
 We show that each $i\in C$ is a vetoer.
 Let $x,y\in X$ and $\mathbf{R}$ be such that $xP(\mathbf{R}_i)y$.
 Assume toward a contradiction that $yP(f(\mathbf{R}))x$.
 Consider $\mathbf{R}'$ such that:

 Then $aP(f(\mathbf{R}'))y$ by Pareto.
 If $aP(f(\mathbf{R}'))x$, then by PI-weak IIA we have $af(\mathbf{R}'')x$ for all profiles $\mathbf{R}''$ such that $aP(\mathbf{R}_j'')x$ for all $j\in V\setminus \{i\}$ and $xP(\mathbf{R}''_i)a$, i.e., $ V\setminus \{i\}$ is almost weakly decisive on $a,x$ and hence weakly decisive by (i), contradicting the choice of $C$.
 Thus, we have \textit{not} $aP(f(\mathbf{R}'))x$.
 So by transitivity, \textit{not} $yf(\mathbf{R}')x$.
 But this is a contradiction since from $\mathbf{R}|_{\{x,y\}}=\mathbf{R}'|_{\{x,y\}}$ and $yP(f(\mathbf{R}))x$, we have $yf(\mathbf{R}')x$ by PI-weak IIA.
 So indeed \textit{not} $yP(f(\mathbf{R}))x$.
 Since $x,y,$ and $\mathbf{R}$ were arbitrary, $i$ is a vetoer. \end{proof}